tfsec/tfsec.github.io/_docs/google/gke/no-legacy-auth.md

 ---
+title: google-gke-no-legacy-auth
-title: Clusters should use client certificates for authentication
+description: Clusters should use client certificates for authentication
 shortcode: google-gke-no-legacy-auth
 legacy:
 summary: Clusters should use client certificates for authentication